Sorlux/Leetcode/README.md

 - `cpp/`: Solutions in C++.
 - Each folder is further divided by difficulty level: `easy`, `medium`, `hard`.

-## Current Focus

-Focusing on imporivng my basic understanding of various algorithms in both Python and C++ so I can maintain my abilities in both languages.

 ## Problems Solved and added to repository
 - [217.
 Contains Duplicate](https://leetcode.com/problems/contains-duplicate/description/) | Easy